Marcus Antonius Coccius Sabellicus: Life

 Born in Vicovaro, his surname was originally Cocci; he took his Latinised name as a pupil of Pomponius Laetus.
 He studied also with Porcelio Pandone (1405–1485) and Gaspar Veronese.

 Sabellicus became professor of eloquence at Udine in 1473, but was dismissed in 1482.
 After a short period at Verona, he went to Venice, with the Venetian history he had written speculatively.
 He was given a teaching position as deputy to Giorgio Valla.
 In 1487 he was appointed as a curator of the Biblioteca Marciana.

 Works

 Sabellicus while at Udine wrote an antiquarian work on Aquileia that appeared in 1482.
 He then produced a Latin history of Venice, Historiae rerum venetarum ab urbe condita, with official encouragement; but it proved unpopular with the citizens.
-He wrote further works concerned with Venice, and as a humanist scholar wrote commentaries on classical authors.
+He wrote further works concerned with Venice, including a street-level description De Venetae urbis situ ('On the site of Venice' 1492).
+As a humanist scholar, he wrote commentaries on classical authors.
 The Enneades sive Rhapsodia historiarum appeared in 1498.
 His collected works were published in 1560 at Basel.

 The Historiae rerum venetarum had a first continuator, Andrea Navagero, who died having asked for his work to be destroyed.
 A second continuator, Pietro Bembo, was appointed in 1530, and he brought it up to 1513.